Bachelor of Music Degree Programs

 - Double Majors

 This performance-intensive major is designed for students who are seriously considering futures as professional performers: soloists, opera and concert vocalists, orchestral and band musicians, conductors, chamber musicians, recording artists and studio musicians, church musicians, studio teachers, and other professions in the music business.
-Curriculum details are outlined in the following advising worksheets:
+Curriculum details are outlined in the advising worksheets (see link above).

 The composition major gives students who wish to develop craft in the manipulation of musical materials a thorough understanding of contemporary harmonic, melodic, rhythmic, contrapuntal, and timbral elements.
 Over four years, composition majors study with members of the composition faculty on a rotating basis.
 Composition majors take required lessons on an instrument or voice in faculty studios and participate in student ensembles.